-This short, shatteringly beautiful memoir gets five stars out of five from me; I read it in one sitting and was mesmerised.
+This short, beautiful yet devestating memoir gets five stars out of five from me.
+I read it in one sitting and was mesmerised.
 It may be short in terms of pages but it is masterful in the scale it encompasses.

 The story is very simple and is told very simply.
 Gaberielle Carey’s mother, Joan, aged 80, begins to exhibit dramatic short-term memory loss and is soon diagnosed with a brain tumour which must be operated on urgently.
 Carey, her sister and brother have to deal with this crisis which has suddenly entered their lives and convince their reluctant mother that she must go ahead and have the operation.
 Joan has been thinking about taking her own life rather than go through with this and as her husband had suicided many years before, this causes great distress for all involved.

 As she is faced with the possibility that she may lose her mother, Carey begins to examine their relationship and realises there is so much she does not know not merely about her mother, but about her family history.
 As her mother’s memory may already be damaged, Carey is acutely aware that many stories may never be revealed and a state equivalent to a kind of panic ensues because time is running out.
 At the book’s conclusion, her mother has survived the operation but has since died.

 This is not a gruesome medical account concentrating on procedures although it does include visits to doctors and some necessary discussion of Joan Carey’s condition.
 The memoir is a moving, examination of wider issues including family and the mother-daughter relationship and the big things in life, the human condition in other words—love, grief, loss.
 It is not without humour though so is not all ‘doom and gloom’.
 The reader really gets to know Joan and her family and will care about what happens to them.